 Every Olympic year since 1960, the Paralympics have been held along with the regular Olympic Games.
-Take a brief look at how Hungary has performed in these Games.
+Take a brief look at how Hungary has performed in the 2016 Rio Paralympic Games.

 So far this year, Hungary has won eight medals, as follows: